 Description:

 I was one of two students in the sophomore class of the College of General Studies at X University nominated by faculty for my collected works.
 The Center for Interdisciplinary Teaching and Learning (CITL) selects two students, nominated by faculty, for the Best ePortfolio Award.
-CITL looks for evidence of student learning and evaluates quality and quantity of information posted in the ePortfolios.
+CITL looks for evidence of student learning and evaluates the quality and quantity of information posted in the ePortfolios.
 I was also one of ten students recognized at X University College of General Studies for the top GPA of the sophomore class and awarded a merit scholarship for this accomplishment.
 I continued with my academic success and graduated from the College of Arts and Sciences Magna Cum Laude.

 AMCAS Work and Activities Example #27